Integrations

 xgrep ci wraps scan with CI-aware defaults, so most pipelines need a single line.
 It:

-• Auto-detects the CI provider (GitHub Actions, GitLab CI, or a generic CI environment).
+• Auto-detects the CI provider (GitHub Actions, GitLab CI, Azure Pipelines, or a generic CI environment).

 • Scans diff-aware by default against the pull/merge-request base — on GitHub from GITHUB_BASE_REF, refined to the merge-base with HEAD (the fork point) so changes the base branch picked up after the PR forked aren't blamed on the PR; needs full history, e.g. actions/checkout with fetch-depth: 0 (it falls back to the base ref when the merge-base can't be computed).
 On GitLab it uses CI_MERGE_REQUEST_DIFF_BASE_SHA, which is already the merge-base.
+On Azure Pipelines it uses System.PullRequest.TargetBranch (normalized to origin/<branch>, then refined to the merge-base); check out with fetchDepth: 0.
 On a push / when no base is available it runs a full scan. --no-baseline forces a full scan; --baseline-commit overrides the auto-derived base.

 • Defaults to SARIF (GitLab SAST under GitLab CI); override with --json/--sarif/--gitlab and -o.